rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Symmetric and transitive closures .................................

 Symmetric and transtive closure in site constructors are also available, Note that it is a good idea,before going ahead with these in-site operations that irreversibly modify the original dg object, to previously make a backup version of *dg*.
-The simplest storage method, always provide by the generic ``Digraph.save()`` writes out in a named file the python content in string representation:
+The simplest storage method, always provide by the generic :py:func:`diggraphs.Digraph.save()` writes out in a named file the python content in string representation:
     >>> dg.save('tutRandValDigraph')
     >>> dg.closeSymmetric()
     >>> dg.closeTransitive()